primeqa/create-primeqa-app/README.md

     }
     ```

+    NOTE: The final scoring and ranking is done with a weighted sum of the Reader answer scores and Retriever search hits scores.
+The `beta` field is the weight assigned to the reader scores and `1-beta` is the weight assigned to the retriever scores.

 5. Click the `Execute` button.
 You will see status code: 200 indicating success and updated settings when you scroll down.

-6. Please allow 30 seconds for the primeqa-orchestrator to establish connectivity to Watson Discovery and PrimeQA service.
+6. Please allow 30 seconds for the primeqa-orchestrator to establish connectivity to IBM® Watson Discovery and PrimeQA service.

 <h3> 🧪 Testing </h3>